 - Working as a full co-leader with OUR team and learning how to organize and manage a full ecovillage/intentional community project.

-A value of over $10,000 if courses/field trips taken individually.
+A value of over $10,000 if courses/field trips were to be registered

-SPECIFIC TO OUR ECOVILLAGE TRACK: This Internship is a full featured ‘boot camp’ for those who wish to become a provisional member (and eventually HearthKeeper) at OUR ECOVILLAGE – but will also be a pilot project for other ecovillages/intentional communities who may wish to learn from the template of this Internship for onboarding within their own re-villaging work.
+This Internship is a full featured ‘boot camp’ for those who wish to become a provisional member (and eventually HearthKeeper) at OUR ECOVILLAGE – it will also be a pilot project for other ecovillages/intentional communities who may wish to learn from the template of this Internship for onboarding within their own re-villaging work.

-Ecovillages/intentional communities across North America in particular struggle with a wide variety of issues within onboarding of new communitarians and it brings to light many social/political/legal/and values based questions.
-Usually those seeking innovation and alternative culture often are only coming from the experiences of mainstream/conventional culture, and thus it is hard to build towards this without building a new range of skills and ways of belonging.
+Ecovillages/intentional communities, across North America in particular, struggle with a wide variety of issues within onboarding of new communitarians and it brings to light many social/political/legal/values based questions.
+Usually, those seeking innovation and alternative culture often are only coming from the experiences of mainstream/conventional culture, thus, it is hard to build towards this without building a new range of skills and ways of belonging.

-Stay tuned for more information on this new program as we shift gears and focus more on the ‘Deep Adaptation’ needed by OUR own structure as we know that there is no other choice but to move forward.
+This new program is a shifting of gears and focus to allow for more of the ‘Deep Adaptation’ needed by OUR own structure as we know that there is no other choice but to move forward.
 And we will keep you apprised of any new HearthKeeper opportunities for long term cooperative membership and living within OUR ‘Healthy and Affordable EcoHousing Cluster’ if you are hopeful to become part of OUR ECOVILLAGE Cooperative as well.

 OK…so what about the finite skills that will be nurtured in this program?
 Are you ready to step into:

-- participate in immersed learning projects from building with team of designers, earth builders, red seal carpenters, other trades folk, and creative artist builders in the “Awakening the Dragon Project”.
+- Participate in immersed learning projects with building team of designers, earth builders, red seal carpenters,other trades folk, and creative artist builders in the “Awakening the Dragon Project”.